 Young Authors Speak Easy - Writing Workshop: The objective of this program is to offer students an outlet to develop and share their creative writing.
 As the instructor for a quarter of the session I would share work from artists or authors on a range of topics for discussion about why and what makes these pieces impactful.
 Students would similarly have the opportunity to select text for discussion upon pre-approval by the instructor.
 The middle half of the session students would use for creating their own creative writing around a similar or alternate topic than the chosen text for the day.
 The last quarter of class would be for students to share their writing with others and get feedback.
 Students that endeavor to write longer stories would have the opportunity to continue this writing across several meetings.
 The end goal would be to create a completion of students recording themselves reading one or more of their own creative pieces to share with the school as a whole.
 This club is open to students in grades 5-12.
 Meets remotely on Tuesdays.

 Academic Support Programs

-Academic Support: Additional academic support will be provided to students in MATH and ELA in all grade levels.
+Academic Support: Additional academic support will be provided to students in all grade levels.
 The academic help after school is provided by GLCPS teachers.
-Academic support is provided from Tuesday through Thursday, unless otherwise indicated on the schedule.
+Academic support is provided from Tuesday through Friday.
 Please select the day, time, and grade that coincides with your child/student.